 This technical report does not necessarily represent final EPA decisions or positions.
 It is intended to present technical analysis of issues using data that are currently available.
-The purpose in the release of such reports is to facilitate the exchange of technical information and to inform the public of technical developments.
+The purpose of the release of such reports is to facilitate the exchange of technical information and to inform the public of technical developments which may form the basis for a final EPA decision, position, or regulatory action.